-Activities that consume energy also generate by-products.
+Activities that consume energy also generate byproducts.
 Greenhouse gases (GHGs) are the most closely studied byproducts of energy consumption because they are linked to climate change.
 To assess energy consumed by construction equipment and vehicles, the Construction Emissions Tool 2020 (CAL-CET 2020), version 1.0, developed by Caltrans, was used to quantify carbon dioxide (CO2) emissions.
 The U.S. Environmental Protection Agency's GHG equivalencies formulas were used to convert CO2 to fuel volumes.
 It was assumed that diesel would be used by all construction vehicles and equipment.
-A summary of energy usage in terms of fuel consumption is shown in Table 3-1.
+Energy usage, in terms of diesel fuel consumption, would total 75, 343.81 gallons.